SF City Attorney warns legal action if Oakland Airport adds "San Francisco Bay" to name

 The city attorney also argued that a renaming would cause confusion for travelers.

-"The current renaming plan appears intentionally designed to divert travelers who may be unfamiliar with Bay Area geography and lead them to believe OAK has a business relationship with SFO, which it does not," Chiu said in an accompanying statement.
+"The current renaming plan appears intentionally designed to divert travelers who may be unfamiliar with Bay Area geography and lead them to believe OAK has a business relationship with SFO, which it does not," Chiu said in an accompanying statement Monday morning.

 SFO Airport Director Ivar Satero, who previously voiced objections to the proposed name change, said he supports legal action if Oakland Airport moves forward with its plan.